A Sicily or Sardinia Tour?

 A Sicily or Sardinia Tour?
 Common Facts in the Islands’ History

-Conquering Sicily or Sardinia meant controlling most of the trades across the Mediterranean, and gaining access to natural resources that often could not be found elsewhere.
+Conquering Sicily or Sardinia meant controlling most of the trades across the Mediterranean and gaining access to natural resources that often could not be found elsewhere.
 For example, Sicily was considered a granary for the ancient Greeks who found the island’s fertile plains more productive than their rocky mainland.
 Sardinia’s quarries, minerals, and precious stones proved to be of great interest for centuries.

 Phoenician Colonies in Sicily and Sardinia

-The Romans Ruins in Sicily and Sardinia
+The Roman Ruins in Sicily and Sardinia

 In the 6th century B.C, Carthaginians sailed from their homeland on the northern shores of Africa to Sicily and Sardinia and began an invasion that left them with all the power.
 After many years of struggle through the famous Punic wars, the Romans took control of Sicily and Sardinia in the third century BC and ruled for the next seven centuries.

 Roman ruins of public and private buildings, roads, and infrastructure can be found around the Mediterranean from west to east.
-In Sicily or Sardinia, we can appreciate how Romans never destroyed whatever their predecessors built and adapted their models to the local on-site construction material available.
+In Sicily or Sardinia, we can appreciate how the Romans never destroyed whatever their predecessors built and adapted their models to the local on-site construction material available.

 In the city of Cagliari, ruins of the Roman Amphitheatre can be seen in Stampace’s old district, along with Nora’s domus floor mosaics and other remains.